 What is an MSA?

 An MSA is an acronym for Medical Savings Account.
-MSAs are considered to be a Medicare Advantage product.
+MSAs are considered to be a Medicare Advantage product, though they're structured very differently.

 In our opinion, the MSA is one of the most consumer-friendly products available in the whole Medicare Advantage space.